Lercher/CocoR/Readme.md

 `currentScope`, which is a `List<Token>` (C#) / `List(Of Token)` (VB.Net)
 inside a semantic action.
 If you need all symbols in all currently active scopes, take a look at `items` which is an `IEnumerable<Token>`.

+### Useall and Useonce Scopes

+The extended Coco/R syntax for productions is

+    // Coco/R grammar
+    Production = ident [FormalAttributes] [ScopesDecl] [ UseOnceDecl ] [ UseAllDecl ] [LocalDecl] '=' Expression '.'.
+    ScopesDecl  = "SCOPES"  '(' ident { ',' ident } ')' .
+    UseOnceDecl = "USEONCE" '(' ident { ',' ident } ')' .
+    UseAllDecl  = "USEALL"  '(' ident { ',' ident } ')' .

+`USEONCE` and `USEALL` both create a scope for the production method, where each use of a symbol in the symbol tables denoted by the `ident, ...` list is counted.
+After leaving the scope `USEONCE` checks that each symbol is used zero to one times and `USEALL` checks that each symbol is used at least one time.
+Undeclared symbols are not counted.
+If a check fails a samantic error or a list of them (`USEONCE`) are logged.

+Example

 ### Accessing symbol tables form outside